Trauma, Relationships & Emotional Recovery

 These articles explore the impact of trauma, family violence, estrangement and relational wounds, offering clarity and support for people rebuilding trust in themselves and their relationships.
 If something here resonates, you’re welcome to reach out for a compassionate, grounding consultation.

-Feeling flat, numb, or disconnected doesn’t mean you’re broken.
-When joy disappears, your nervous system may be in shutdown.
-This piece explores why emotional numbing happens after trauma and how your body can slowly learn to feel again.
+Feeling flat, numb, or disconnected doesn't mean you're broken.
+When joy disappears, it's often your nervous system in shutdown, a protective response to prolonged stress or trauma.
+This piece explores why emotional numbing happens and how safety helps your body slowly learn to feel again.

 Mother Wounds: How Emotional Neglect Shapes Women